Ambrose23456/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file: creates a new file.

 8-cwd_state: redirects the content of ls command from Standard Output into a file.

+12-newest_file: displays the newest file in the current directory